 Curious about living higher up in the Himalayas?
 It is beautiful.
 And for sure also quite challenging.
 Surprise: banana palms and orange trees at an elevation of 1400+ metres!

-It all looks amazing and somewhat romantic, but believe me, the journey is quite arduous at times.
-And many landslides that happened during the monsoon were still blocking the roads, which can be very tight and close to the edge of a steep cliff.
+It all looks amazing and romantic, but the journey is quite arduous at times.
+And many landslides that happened during the monsoon rains were still blocking the roads, which can be very tight and close to the edge of a steep cliff.
 Look at the first picture.
 In the left lane, it is a huge rock, not a car…

 Now I am back, and my trip of less than 3 days actually feels like eternity.
 I was in an entirely different dimension.
 An eternal high frequency field.
 Clearing and activating on various levels.
 And spiritually nourishing in a way which can not be described in words.